 Let Your Shuttle Driver Know BEFORE—Be courteous and let your shuttle driver (if you have to get one) know beforehand so they can make arrangements to make sure you are the only person they are picking up, so they can take precautions themselves, and so they know to disinfect their vehicle.

 Stay Hydrated—Drink as many small sips of room-temperature water as you can tolerate.
-Staying hydrated is important because it is easy to become dehydrated with Norovirus.
+Staying hydrated is essential because it is easy to become dehydrated with Norovirus.

-Seek Medical Attention if Necessary – Don’t be afraid to head to the ER or an Urgent Care Clinic if you feel something ain’t right.
+Seek Medical Attention if Necessary—If you feel something isn’t right, don’t be afraid to go to the ER or an Urgent Care Clinic.

 Don’t Prepare Meals or Handle Other People’s Property – You should wait a minimum of two days AFTER you feel 100% to start cooking food for others or handling other people’s property (meaning if you are hiking with a group or SO).
 Again probably best to expect to spend 3-5 days in a hotel room.